The F Word (2013 film): Critical response

 The Guardian initially scored the film two out of five stars, saying it was "really hard to finish" and "liable to leave you queasy" but a later review by a different reviewer scored the film four out of five stars, calling it a "light, delightful movie".
 Katherine Monk of Postmedia News reported that "It's a competent genre piece, but it's still a bland burger of a movie." and adding it is a movie that audiences have "...seen a hundred times before."
 Eric Kohn of IndieWire wrote, "The movie primarily frustrates by doing nothing fresh.
 Careening toward an overly neat and tender resolution, "The F Word" lacks the gall to let its uncoordinated characters wind up victims of their situation".
 Peter Travers of Rolling Stone remarked that "What If doesn't break new ground.
 But it has charm to spare, and Radcliffe and Kazan are irresistible.
 No ifs about it", giving it an overall positive review.

 The film has been criticized for its repetitive attempts at humor through ableism.
 Kathryn Bromwich, writing for The Guardian, remarked: 'I recently had to switch off a seemingly inoffensive mid-2010s romcom (which has been described as a "light, delightful movie" with a "hip indie twist") after its fourth joke at the expense of disabled people in under an hour.'

+Susan Wloszczyna, writing for RogerEbert.com, gave the film two and a half stars out of four, describing it as "sweet, charming and sincere".

 In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.